badoo/techblog/_posts/2015-08-17-lets-build-freehand-drawing-in-ios-part-3.markdown

 // Other minor cleanup necessary, please refer to the repository
 {% endhighlight %}

-If you run and try now the stroke is much less blocky:
+If you run and test it now the stroke is much less blocky:

 ![lines3]({{page.imgdir}}/lines3.png)

 If you would like to improve the stroke even further, you can try adopting cubic bezier paths.
-To use those you will need an additional control point.
+To use those you’ll need an additional control point.

 # Changing the stroke width

 Up until now, our stroke has been uniform in width.
 This is practical and easy to implement, but we can add a nice touch to give our feature a distinctive and playful look.
-We will change the width of the stroke depending on how fast the user is moving the finger.
+We’ll change the width of the stroke depending on how fast the user is moving her finger.

 We want to remind the user of something from the real world without emulating it perfectly, as we are not building a drawing application.
 We can even exaggerate the effect a bit to make it more interesting.